yechielw/YT-DL-JS/README.md

 JavaScript YouTube downlader

 ## Usage
-Simply head to bookmark manager, press the three dots, press import bookmark and select the bookmark-to-import.HTML file
+Simply download one of the HTML files, head to bookmark manager, press the three dots, press import bookmark and select the HTML file